-While hosting a district roundtable, doctors, public health officials, and advocates, including Virginia-10 constituents shared their own experiences of the importance and impact of the original 2014 Gabriella Miller Kids First Research Act, as well as the need for continued funding.
-Afterwards, on January 28, 2021, Congresswoman Jennifer Wexton, VA-10, introduced the bipartisan Gabriella Miller Kids First Research Act 2.0 (H.R.
+While hosting a roundtable where doctors, public health officials, and advocates, including Virginia-10 constituents shared their own experiences of the importance and impact of the original Gabriella Miller Kids First Research Act, as well as the need to continue funding beyound 2024 when the Act sunsets.
+On January 28, 2021, Congresswoman Jennifer Wexton, VA-10, introduced the bipartisan Gabriella Miller Kids First Research Act 2.0 (H.R.
 623).
-She worked closely with Ellyn Miller, a Virginia-10 constituent and Gabriella’s mother, to introduce the bipartisan legislation.
-Ellyn and her husband, Mark, founded Smashing Walnuts in 2013 to advocate and raise awareness about childhood cancer.
-Congresswoman Wexton (D-VA-10) introduced (HR 623) which would take the penalties collected by the U.S. Securities and Exchange Commission (SEC) from pharmaceutical, cosmetic, supplement, and medical device companies that violate the Foreign Corrupt Practice Act (FCPA) and redirect them to critical rare pediatric disease research.
+You can watch the full roundtable here.

+With funding provided by the act over the past eight years, the National Institutes of Health (NIH) Common Fund established the very successful Gabriella Miller Kids First Pediatric Research Program (KidsFirst).
 The Kids First Program fosters collaborative research to uncover the genetic etiology of childhood cancer and structural birth defects.
-In pursuit of this goal, NIH developed the Gabriella Miller Kids First Pediatric Data Resource Center (Kids First Data Resource Center), and is in the process of expanding a public-facing, web-based portal that allows researchers to search, access, aggregate, analyze, and share annotated genomic sequence, variant, and phenotypic datasets.
+In pursuit of this goal, NIH developed the Gabriella Miller Kids First Pediatric Data Resource Center (Kids First Data Resource Center), and features a public-facing, web-based portal which allows researchers to search, access, aggregate, analyze, and share annotated genomic sequence, variant, and phenotypic datasets.
+At present there are over 50,000 data sets available to researchers.
 This resource is of high value for the pediatric research community and will facilitate analyses across diverse conditions to uncover shared developmental pathways.
-Under this program, more than two-dozen pediatric research focused laboratorieshave generated vital genomic data that will be shared with the entire research community.
+Under this program, more than two-dozen pediatric research focused laboratories have generated vital genomic data that will be shared with the entire research community.
 The overall goal is to help researchers understand the underlying mechanisms of these conditions leading to more refined diagnostic capabilities and ultimately more targeted therapies or interventions.
-This First Act is just the beginning, we must continue and enhance this vital work, because while cancer is the single leading cause of death by diseaseamong American children, currently only 4% of the National Cancer Institute’s $4.9 billion budget goes towards development of cures and treatments for childhood cancer.
-Because of limited research in the past 30 years, only 4 drugs have been developed exclusiverly to treat childhood cancer.
+This First Act is just the beginning, we must continue and enhance this vital work, because while cancer is the single leading cause of death by disease among American children, currently only 4% of the National Cancer Institute’s $4.9 billion budget goes towards development of cures and treatments for childhood cancer.
+Because of limited research in the past 30 years, only 6 drugs have been developed exclusiverly to treat childhood cancer.